svub/nunya/_SETUP.md

 > Warning: Do not rename 01_deploy_your_contract.ts to 00_deploy_your_contract.ts or it will only compile but will not deploy

+5. Add the deployed Nunya.business Contract Address to `nunyaBusinessContractAddress` for the relevant network in ./nunya/packages/secret-contracts-scripts/src/config/deploy.ts

-5. View the contract in block explorer
+6. View the contract in block explorer

 Example previous deployment:
   NunyaBusiness: https://sepolia.etherscan.io/address/0x41E52332e76988AFBc38280583a7A02492177C65#code